jankaszel/hyperwell-thesis/chapters/implementation.md

 By utilizing a server that bridges WebSocket connections into the TCP or uTP socket-based Hyperswarm network connections, web clients are able to join swarms in the Hyperswarm network and connect to other peers of a swarm.
 This has been achieved by utilizing the fact that the WebSocket protocol establishes a duplex stream—that is, readable as well as writable—between client and server.
 By using the `hyperswarm-proxy`[^hyperswarm-proxy] library, this duplex stream can then be forwarded to peers of the respective Hyperswarm peers.

 In @sec:bridging, I have outlined possible approaches for connecting web clients into the Hyperswarm network.
 A major limitation of the CRDT-backed Hypermerge library is its incompatibility with the web platform, as it entails native code dependencies.
-Hence, using WebRTC connections to directly connect web clients with Hyperswarm peers—approach 1 of @fig:bridging-approaches—is not a viable solution for this context.
+Hence, using WebRTC connections to directly connect web clients with Hyperswarm peers is not a viable solution for this context.
 However, creating a separate overlay network enabled web clients to communicate with Hyperswarm peers independently of Hypermerge.

 In order to request and mutate resources on this network, a separate application protocol was then required.
 The HTTP protocol would actually have met the needs of this overlay network, as it is a well-established and extensively documented foundation of the web.
 HTTP would furthermore have allowed for an actual implementation of the Web Annotation Protocol between participants of this network.
 However, I have faced two severe issues: First, there exist no established JavaScript-based implementations of HTTP parsers that could be utilized on web clients[^http-parser].
 Second, the nature of Hyperswarm connections is not deterministic as peers continuously join and leave a swarm—thus, connections can not be established on-demand as easily as directly via DNS-based URLs and should be used as efficiently as possible.
 HTTP supports pipelining of multiple requests over the same TCP connection, yet it is explicitly being advised against this practice [@fielding1999, p.
 46].